ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 4. Check for duplicate versions of your website

-It’s important to make sure that your website does not have multiple accessible versions, such as “http://yourdomain.com”, “https://yourdomain.com”, “www.yourdomain.com”, and “(non-www).yourdomain.com”.
+It’s important to make sure your website does not have multiple accessible versions, such as “http://yourdomain.com”, “https://yourdomain.com”, “www.yourdomain.com”, and “(non-www).yourdomain.com”.
 If these versions exist without proper redirects, search engines might treat them as separate websites, causing duplicate content issues.
 Make sure that all variations properly redirect to a single preferred version using 301 redirects.

 5. Test your website’s speed and optimize performance

 Page speed is a crucial ranking factor that directly affects user experience.
 Test your website’s loading speed by using Google PageSpeed Insights or with Morningscore’s website speed test.
 Check if your pages are too slow.
-If your site is slow, consider optimizing images by compressing file sizes and using formats like TinyPNG.
-Minimize HTTP requests, leverage browser caching, and use a Content Delivery Network (CDN) to improve load times.

 6. Make sure your website is mobile-friendly

-Mobile devices are accounting for a significant portion of internet traffic (62% in Feb 2025), so it’s essential to make sure your website is mobile-friendly.
-Responsive design, touch-friendly buttons, and properly scaled images all contribute to a better mobile experience, improving your rankings and user satisfaction.
-Use Google’s Lighthouse tool to check for issues.
+Mobile devices account for a significant portion of internet traffic.
+Organic search accounts for approximately 50-53% of website traffic in 2026.
+It is essential to make sure your website is mobile-friendly.
+Responsive design, touch-friendly buttons, and properly scaled images all contribute to a better mobile experience.

-- Go to the website you want to check.
+2. Go to the website you want to check.

-- Check how mobile-friendly your website is.
+4. Check how mobile-friendly your website is and identify fixes.

-7. Verify secure connection with HTTPS
+7. Verify a secure connection with HTTPS

-Security is another critical factor for SEO.
-Google prioritizes safety for its users.
+Security is another critical factor for SEO, as Google prioritizes safety for its users.
 Make sure your site uses HTTPS, which encrypts data and protects user information.
 If your site is still running on HTTP, install an SSL certificate and update all internal links accordingly.

-- Identify the landing pages with issues.
+1. Identify the landing pages with issues.

-- Get a guide to fix the issue.
+2. Get a guide to fix the issue.

 8. Analyze your sitemap and make sure it’s error-free

 A sitemap is a structured list of a website’s pages and content hierarchy for easy navigation.
-Sitemaps helps search engines understand your website’s structure.
-However, it should not contain broken links, redirected pages, or non-canonical URLs.
+Sitemaps help search engines understand your website’s structure.
+However, they should not contain broken links, redirected pages, or non-canonical URLs.
 Inspect your sitemap in Google Search Console to make sure it’s correctly configured and free of errors.
-A well-structured sitemap improves indexing efficiency and make sure all important pages are discoverable.

 9. Optimize your on-page SEO

 On-page SEO optimizes individual web pages to improve search visibility and user experience.
-The goal is to make the page more search engine-friendly and improve its visibility in search results.
+The goal is to make the page more search engine-friendly.
 On-page SEO elements significantly impact your rankings.
-The following on-page elements are important:

-- A unique and descriptive title tag (within 50-60 characters).
+• A unique and descriptive title tag (within 50-60 characters).

-- A compelling meta description (around 150-160 characters).
+• A compelling meta description (around 150-160 characters).

-- Use of external links to relevant and authoritative sites.
+• Use of external links to relevant and authoritative sites.

-- Create original, helpful, and valuable content for readers.
+• Original, helpful, and valuable content for readers.

-- Alt tags to provide context for images.
+• Alt tags to provide context for images.

-- A meaningful and relevant URL structure.
+• A meaningful and relevant URL structure.

 Read more about on-page SEO in the article.